 About the Program

 Do you have a middle school student ready for Algebra II or a high school student capable of tackling college-level English?
 IOAPA classes include Advanced Placement® courses for high school students and high school-level courses for eligible middle school students.
-IOAPA students are typically talented and gifted students from rural schools, but any eligible Iowa student may register.
+Any eligible Iowa student may register.

 The most important dates are listed below, but a helpful operational timeline is also available.